Frequently Asked Questions

 - When will I hear back from you about my application?

-- When we receive your materials you will receive a confirmation email from us letting you know that we have everything or if we are still waiting for something in order to review your application.
-You will be notified via email of your status within a month of your submission or no later than September 13, 2013.
+- When we receive your materials you will receive a confirmation email from us letting you know that we have received everything or if we are still waiting for something in order to review your application.
+You will be notified via email of your status no later than August 7, 2017.

 - If my colleague and are both applying to the course, can we send in one application?